What Brunel graduates do

 Brunel student and graduate stories

-iworkat will give you a real picture of what it’s like to work somewhere.
-Whether it’s a summer job, an internship, a placement or graduate job, iworkat has stories written by real Brunel students doing real jobs.
+iWork@ will give you a real picture of what it’s like to work somewhere.
+Whether it’s a summer job, an internship, a placement or graduate job, iWork@ has stories written by real Brunel students doing real jobs.
 You can browse the stories, explore what jobs students from your subject have done, or look at specific kinds of jobs.